 Affiliation: Colgate University

-Elizabeth Marlowe is the Gretchen Hoadley Burke ’81 Endowed Chair in Regional Studies and Associate Professor of Ancient and Medieval Art in the Department of Art at Colgate University; she holds her degrees from Smith College, the University of Cambridge, and Columbia University (PhD).
+Elizabeth Marlowe is Professor of Art History and Chair of the Art department Colgate University; she is also the founder and director of the program in Museum Studies.
+She holds degrees from Smith College, the University of Cambridge, and Columbia University (PhD).
 Her fields of specialization are ancient art, late antiquity, the city of Rome, Roman imperial monuments, modern uses of the classical past, museum studies, critical museum theory, the art market, cultural property, and antiquities looting and repatriation.
-Her publications include Shaky Ground: Context, Coonoisseurship and the History of Roman Art (2013), and “Archaeology and Iconography” in the Oxford Handbook of Roman Imagery and Iconography (Cline and Elkins, eds., forthcoming).
+Her publications include Shaky Ground: Context, Connoisseurship and the History of Roman Art (2013), and “Archaeology and Iconography” in the Oxford Handbook of Roman Imagery and Iconography (Cline and Elkins, eds., 2023).
+She has written about antiquities, repatriation and museums in venues such as Hyperallergic, The Art Newspaper, and Artnews.
+She is an AIA Joukowsky Lecturer for the 2024/2025 National Lecture Program season.

 See Elizabeth Marlowe's work in the American Journal of Archaeology.